GlobalFishingWatch/vessel-classification/README.md

       * `tim`
       * etc...

-Here, we have a production pipeline running under (probably) cron, generating new results daily.
+Here, we have a production pipeline running under (probably) cron, generating new results daily to (`world-fishing-827/data-production`).
 We have tight control over the code that's pushed to run on production (probably via a Docker image registered on GCR).

-We then have a dev directory (`world-fishing-827-dev-ttl30d`).
-Anything we're trying that hasn't yet hit production will end up in a `dev/<username>` directory, mirroring the directories in prod but isolated from prod and from other developers experiments.
+We then have a dev directory (`world-fishing-827-dev-ttl30d/data-production`).
+Anything we're trying that hasn't yet hit production will end up in a `dev/<username>` directory, mirroring the directories in prod but isolated from prod and from other developer's experiments.
 This directory has a TTL set on all contents such that anything that is older than 30 days will be automatically deleted (to keep our GCS costs low and prevent infinite accumulation of experiments).

 I further propose we have also have a subdirectory under `dev`: `models` (or some other name) where we experiment with and train new models.
 Given our models are quite small, I would be inclined to